prestidigitator/minetest-mod-wardrobe/README.txt

 Wardrobe Minetest Mod
 =====================

-This mod provides a very simple way to change the skin on the default charcater mesh.
+This mod provides a very simple way to change the skin on the default character mesh.
 Unlike other skin-changing mods out there, it does not attempt to change the character mesh, does not provide for the old 2D billboard-type character appearance, and does not depend on any kind of inventory extension mods.
 It